Configuration

 Property name Default Meaning

-spark.rapids.ml.gpuMemRatioForData None If set to a float value between 0 and 1, Spark Rapids ML will reserve a portion of free GPU memory on each GPU and incrementally append PySpark data batches into this reserved space.
+spark.rapids.ml.gpuMemRatioForData None If set to a float value between 0 and 1, Spark Rapids ML will reserve this fraction of free GPU memory on each GPU and incrementally append PySpark data batches into this reserved space.
 This setting is recommended for large datasets, as it prevents duplicating the entire dataset in GPU memory and reduces the risk of out-of-memory errors.
+If spark.rapids.ml.sam.enabled is set to true on hosts that support it, the reserved space will be the specified fraction of host + device memory and will be allocated using SAM across device and host.

 spark.rapids.ml.cpu.fallback.enabled false if set to true and spark-rapids-ml estimator.fit() is invoked with unsupported parameters or parameter values, the pyspark.ml cpu based estimator.fit() and model.transform() will be run; if set to false, an exception is raised in this case (default).